ajayvarghese2000/Simulated-Drone/README.md

 Hit the button to connect to the server then you will be able to send data.

+**The program may hang whist it attempts a connection to the server, just wait patiently until it connects or times out**

 If the camera you see is not the one you expect, just close the window and change the `CAMID` variable.

 ------------